Caryl Churchill: Themes and plays

 "The prolific Churchill continued to push boundaries into the late 1990s.
 In 1997 she collaborated with the composer Orlando Gough to create 'Hotel,' a choreographed opera or sung ballet set in a hotel room.
-Also that year her surrealistic short play 'This Is a Chair' was produced."
+Also that year her surrealistic short play This Is a Chair was produced."
 Reviews of the London opening of Hotel were favorable, but with the first piece ("Eight Rooms") generally considered superior to the second ("Two Nights").
 In 2015, Moira Buffini of The Guardian listed This Is a Chair as one of Churchill's best works, stating that it "shows a real humility about the political inadequacy of playwrights."

 Her 2002 play, A Number, addresses the subject of human cloning and questions of identity.
 Churchill received an Obie Award in 2005 for this play.
 Her adapted screenplay of A Number was shown on BBC TV in September 2008.

 The play Drunk Enough to Say I Love You?
 (2006) takes a critical look at what she sees as Britain's submission to the United States in foreign policy.

 In 2010, Churchill was commissioned to write the libretto for a new short opera by Orlando Gough, as part of the Royal Opera House's ROH2 OperaShots initiative.
 The resulting work, A ring a lamp a thing, played for five performances in the Linbury Studio Theatre at the Royal Opera House.

 Her play Love and Information opened at the Royal Court Theatre in September 2012, directed by James Macdonald.
 It was well-received by critics.
 The play, featuring 100 characters and performed by a cast of 15, is structured as a series of more than 50 fragmented scenes, some no longer than 25 seconds, all of which are apparently unrelated but which accumulate into a startling mosaic, a portrayal of modern consciousness and the need for human intimacy, love and connection.
-The play will have its regional premiere at Sheffield Theatres in June 2018, directed by Caroline Steinbeis.
+The play had its regional premiere at Sheffield Theatres in June 2018, directed by Caroline Steinbeis.